ms-iot/remote-wiring/bluetooth.md

  ![Send and Receive]({{site.baseurl}}/images/remote-wiring/samples/basic/step03_2.jpg)
  ![Send and Receive]({{site.baseurl}}/images/remote-wiring/samples/basic/step03_3.jpg)

 That's it!
-You can now send and receive Bluetooth messages automatically through StandardFirmata or by calling `Serial.begin( 115200 );` in your own code!
+You can now send and receive Bluetooth messages automatically through StandardFirmata or by calling `Serial.begin( 115200 );` in your own (unrelated) sketches!